Vicolo Farm’s CSA

 What can I expect in a typical share?

 Shares will vary depending on the time of year.
-I plan to grow 90+ different varieties of vegetables and herbs so you can expect the share to be quite diverse from one week to the next.
+The farm grows 40+ different vegetables and herbs and 150+ different varieties, so you can expect the share to be quite diverse from one week to the next.
 Some examples shares are listed below:

 Late Spring